TurkeyMan/cpp-slice/README.md

 `SharedArray` is 'structurally immutable', that is, the length of the array may not change after construction. `push`/`pop` methods are disabled for `SharedArray`'s.

-It is a common pattern to use `Array` as a working unit to build some data, and then transfer it to a `SharedArray` when it is to be distribution throughout an application.
+It is a common pattern to use `Array` as a working unit to build some data, and then transfer to a `SharedArray` when it is to be distributed throughout an application.

 ### `Slice<T>`

 Slice is an un-owned array, similar to `std::array_view` as introduced to C++17.

-Slices are a reference to someone elses memory, which makes them efficient for passing as parameters to functions (like passing pointers/references), but they should generally not be retained, as the data is un-owned, and might be lost at some later time.
+Slices are a reference to someone else's memory, which makes them efficient for passing as parameters to functions (like passing pointers/references), but they should generally not be retained, as the data is un-owned, and might be lost at some later time.

 ## String specialisation